braze-inc/braze-docs/_docs/_hidden/private_betas/campaign_data_retention.md

 For active campaigns, interaction data is always available in real-time.
 If a campaign is “stopped,” it's marked as “expired” after three months, unless it’s used in retargeting filters.
 When expired, the campaign data will be moved to long-term storage with limited availability.

-However, this is temporary since you can restore this data by using its interaction data for retargeting.
+However, this is temporary because you can restore this data by using its interaction data for retargeting.

 To restore your campaign, follow these steps: